-Current Position: State Delegate for VA House District 78 since 2014
+Current Position: State Delegate of District 78 since 2014

 James Leftwich is a Partner at Basnight, Kinser, Leftwich & Nuckolls, P.C., where he has been for 29 years.